Random dynamics on real and complex projective surfaces: Introduction

-Finally, Brown and Rodriguez-Hertz~\cite{br}, building on the work of Eskin and Mirzakhani \cite{eskin-mirzakhani}, managed to recast these measure rigidity results in terms of smooth ergodic theory to obtain a version of the stiffness theorem of~\cite{BFLM} for general $C^2$ diffeomorphisms of compact surfaces.
-We shall describe their results in due time, so for the moment we will content ourselves with one illustrative consequence of~\cite{br}.
-As above, let $\nu = \sum\alpha_j\delta_{f_j}$ be a finitely supported probability measure on $\SL_2(\Z)$ and consider perturbations $\set{f_{i, \varepsilon }}$ of the $f_i$ in the group $\Diff^2_{\vol}(\R^2/\Z^2)$ of $C^2$ diffeomorphisms of $\R^2/\Z^2$ preserving the Haar measure.
+Finally, Brown and Rodriguez-Hertz~\cite{br}, building on the work of Eskin and Mirzakhani \cite{eskin-mirzakhani}, managed to recast these measure rigidity results in terms of Pesin theory to obtain a version of the stiffness theorem of~\cite{BFLM} for general $C^2$ diffeomorphisms of compact surfaces.
+We shall describe their results in due time; for the moment we content ourselves with one illustrative consequence of~\cite{br}.
+Let $\nu = \sum\alpha_j\delta_{f_j}$ be a finitely supported probability measure on $\SL_2(\Z)$ generating a non-elementary subgroup.
+Consider perturbations $\set{f_{i, \varepsilon }}$ of the $f_i$ in the group $\Diff^2_{\vol}(\R^2/\Z^2)$ of $C^2$ diffeomorphisms of $\R^2/\Z^2$ preserving the Haar measure.
 Set $\nu_\e = \sum\alpha_j\delta_{f_{j, \e}}$.
-Then, for sufficiently small perturbations, stiffness still holds, that is: \emph{any $\nu_\e$-stationary measure on $\R^2/\Z^2$ is invariant, and is a combination of the Haar measure and measures supported on finite $\Gamma_{\nu_\e}$-orbits}.
+Then, \emph{for sufficiently small perturbations, any $\nu_\e$-stationary measure on $\R^2/\Z^2$ is invariant and is a combination of the Haar measure and measures supported on finite $\Gamma_{\nu_\e}$-orbits}.

-\begin{vcourte} In this paper, we extend the stiffness theorem of~\cite{BFLM} to algebraic diffeomorphisms of real algebraic surfaces.
+\begin{vcourte} In this paper, we prove a stiffness theorem for groups of algebraic diffeomorphisms of real algebraic surfaces.
 The work of Brown and Rodriguez-Hertz is our main source of inspiration and a key ingredient for some of our main results. \end{vcourte}

 \begin{vlongue} In this paper, we obtain a new generalization of the stiffness theorem of~\cite{BFLM}, for algebraic diffeomorphisms of real algebraic surfaces.
 Before entering into specifics, let us emphasize that the article~\cite{br}, by Brown and Rodriguez-Hertz, is our main source of inspiration and a key ingredient for some of our main results. \end{vlongue}